A Practical Guide to Composting in a Small Apartment

 Step 4: Cover

 You'll need to cover your compost so it's not over-exposed to elements.
-You can use anything you have to help retain moisture and heat - the two essentials for compost.
+You can use anything you have on hand to help retain moisture and heat – the two essentials for compost.
 Covering also prevents the compost from being over-watered by rain.
 The compost should be moist, but not soaked and sodden.

-Step 5: Complete Compost
+Step 5: Complete compost

-So you live in a small apartment?
+So, you live in a small apartment?
 Here's how you can still have your very own luscious herb garden.